- Affordable Living

 What is the time limit for achieving the elements of the Quality Action Plan (QAP)?

 Quality Action Plans should be completed within 6 months.
-A Quality Action Plan contains identified gap areas recorded as Recommendations in your external assessment.
+A Quality Action Plan contains identified gap areas recorded as Recommendations in your external assessment report.
 The External Assessor will work with you to develop your Quality Action Plan, provide suggestions and negotiate timeframes.

 How much does an external assessment cost?

 Service providers that undertake the external assessments charge fees depending on an organisation’s size and complexity.
-See this information sheet on external assessment costs.
+For more information on cost structure, click here.

 How will we know we have achieved accreditation?